-- Single-page Tiffs: This format includes one image per file with no text included. - Multi-page Tiffs: This format includes multiple images per file but does not include text.
+- Multi-page Tiffs: This format includes multiple images per file but does not include text.
 These are typically not used in litigation support software. - PDFs: This is a multipage, color file format which may include text information and is used in many modern litigation support systems. - JPEGs or PNGs: These are typically used for color images in systems that rely on TIFFs for basic image format.